juice-shop/pwning-juice-shop/part1/rules.md

 [FireBug](https://addons.mozilla.org/de/firefox/addon/firebug/) plugin
 to offer.

-When hacking a web application that relies havily on Javascript, **it is essential to your success to monitor the _Javascript Console_ permanently!** It might leak valuable information to you through error or debugging logs!
+When hacking a web application that relies heavily on JavaScript, **it is essential to your success to monitor the _JavaScript Console_ permanently!** It might leak valuable information to you through error or debugging logs!

 ![DevTools Console tab](img/devtools_console.png)

-Other useful features of DevTools and FireBug are their network overview as well as insight into the client-side Javascript code, cookies and other local storage being used by the application.
+Other useful features of DevTools and FireBug are their network overview as well as insight into the client-side JavaScript code, cookies and other local storage being used by the application.

 ![DevTools Network tab](img/devtools_network.png)